Do you want to set a maximum number of tags for WordPress posts?

 To limit the number of tags that appear on your website, you will need to add some custom code to WordPress.

-Often, you will find guides with instructions to add custom code to your site’s functions.php file.
+Some guides will tell you to add custom code to a site’s functions.php file.
 However, this isn’t recommended, as any mistakes in the code can cause common WordPress errors or even break your site completely.

 That’s where WPCode comes in.